GabbNicoh/ResearchWriting/README.md

 [36]Puneet.
 (2022).
 What is the difference between encryption and compression? what order should they be done in?
 Encryption Consulting.
 Retrieved April 30, 2023, from https://www.encryptionconsulting.com/education-center/encryption-and-compression/

 [37]A. Darbani, M. M. AlyanNezhadi and M. Forghani, "A New Steganography Method for Embedding Message in JPEG Images," 2019 5th Conference on Knowledge Based Engineering and Innovation (KBEI), Tehran, Iran, 2019, pp. 617-621, doi: 10.1109/KBEI.2019.8735054.
 Retrieved April 30, 2023, from https://ieeexplore.ieee.org/document/8735054

+[38]Al-Azzeh, J., Ayyoub, Z., Sharadqh, A. (2019).
+Improving the Security of LSB Image Steganography .
+Retrieved May 1, 2023, from https://www.researchgate.net/publication/337153144_Improving_the_security_of_LSB_image_steganography

+[40]Jarkas, S. (2023).
+RC4 encryption algorithm.
+GeeksforGeeks.
+Retrieved May 1, 2023, from https://www.geeksforgeeks.org/rc4-encryption-algorithm/

+[41]Nadipally, M. (2019, March).
+Optimization of methods for image-texture segmentation using ant colony optimization.
+Intelligent Data Analysis for Biomedical Applications.
+Retrieved May 1, 2023, from https://www.sciencedirect.com/science/article/abs/pii/B9780128155530000021

+[42]O. F. A. Wahab, A. A. M. Khalaf, A. I. Hussein and H. F. A. Hamed, "Hiding Data Using Efficient Combination of RSA Cryptography, and Compression Steganography Techniques," in IEEE Access, vol. 9, pp. 31805-31815, 2021, doi: 10.1109/ACCESS.2021.3060317.
+Retrieved May 1, 2023, from https://ieeexplore.ieee.org/document/9356603

+[43]Liu, Wanteng & Yin, Xiaolin & Wei, Zhuo & Zhang, Junhong & Zeng, Jinhua & Shi, Shaopei & Mao, Mingzhi.
+(2019).
+Secure Halftone Image Steganography with Minimizing the Distortion on Pair Swapping.
+Signal Processing.
+167. 107287.
+10.1016/j.sigpro.2019.107287.
+Retrieved May 1, 2023, from https://www.researchgate.net/publication/335746411_Secure_Halftone_Image_Steganography_with_Minimizing_the_Distortion_on_Pair_Swapping

+[44]shreyasgangopadhyay.
+(2021).
+Performance metrics for image steganography.
+GeeksforGeeks. https://www.geeksforgeeks.org/performance-metrics-for-image-steganography/